Skip to main content Skip to footer

 The Professor Sir Christopher Dobson PhD Scholarship for Science will preserve Chris’s ethos for future generations.
 Covering fees, maintenance and travel for students from anywhere in the world, the Scholarship will ensure that St John’s can continue to attract the very best scientists to Cambridge and provide them with the autonomy to follow their instincts, free from the increasingly rigid conditions of many external funding bodies.

-The Scholarship will be open to applicants from all of the natural sciences, in acknowledgement of Chris’s conviction that ‘an interdisciplinary and collaborative approach is needed to try to tackle the multifaceted problems of today’.
+The Scholarship is open to applicants from all of the natural sciences, in acknowledgement of Chris’s conviction that ‘an interdisciplinary and collaborative approach is needed to try to tackle the multifaceted problems of today’.
+We are delighted that the first Dobson PhD Scholar will be joining the College in Michaelmas 2024.

 I feel so fortunate to have been supervised by someone so eminent but also so accessible.
 Chris was a true mentor: advising, encouraging and supporting me in the lab and beyond.